top of page

 I decided to introduce Sanjay to some of my designer friends, now only those, who, to the best of my knowledge, are not sexually interested in men.
 I sent Sanjay’s pictures to a designer of international fame, with the request, ‘give him one chance’.
 He seemed receptive to the idea.
 I hope things will work out.

 The casting couch makes no gender distinction.
 Success has its own price.
 It tests one’s willingness to succeed.
 Young able-bodied urban men from poorer families use their assets to get even with the world.
-Some gym-instructors from working-class families, seem to be open to ideas of ‘satisfying’ people if it brings opportunities, Sanjay explains, he's not the odd one out.
+Some gym-instructors from working-class families, seem to be open to ideas of ‘satisfying’ people if it brings opportunities, Sanjay is not the odd one out.
+The fittest survive, and aspire to flourish.
 But was it Wayne W. Dyer who wrote, 'I am realistic – I expect miracles.’
-Sanjay patiently waiting for a miracle to happen.
+Sanjay is patiently waiting for a miracle to happen.

 (Name changed and care is taken to hide his identity.
-Pictures indicative.)
+Pictures are indicative.)

 0 comments